pytorch/pytorch.github.io/_posts/2022-6-28-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 ### (BETA) New Beamforming Modules and Methods

-LiveTo improve flexibility in usage, the release adds two new beamforming modules under torchaudio.transforms: [SoudenMVDR](https://pytorch.org/audio/0.12.0/transforms.html#soudenmvdr) and [RTFMVDR](https://pytorch.org/audio/0.12.0/transforms.html#rtfmvdr).
-The main differences from the [torchaudio.transforms.MVDR](https://pytorch.org/audio/0.11.0/transforms.html#mvdr) module are:
+To improve flexibility in usage, the release adds two new beamforming modules under torchaudio.transforms: [SoudenMVDR](https://pytorch.org/audio/0.12.0/transforms.html#soudenmvdr) and [RTFMVDR](https://pytorch.org/audio/0.12.0/transforms.html#rtfmvdr).
+The main differences from [MVDR](https://pytorch.org/audio/0.11.0/transforms.html#mvdr) are:
 - Use power spectral density (PSD) and relative transfer function (RTF) matrices as inputs instead of time-frequency masks.
 The module can be integrated with neural networks that directly predict complex-valued STFT coefficients of speech and noise
-- Add 'reference_channel' as an input argument in the forward method, to allow users to select the reference channel in model training or dynamically change the reference channel in inference
+- Add \'reference_channel\' as an input argument in the forward method, to allow users to select the reference channel in model training or dynamically change the reference channel in inference

 Besides the two modules, new function-level beamforming methods are added under torchaudio.functional.
 These include:
 - [psd](https://pytorch.org/audio/0.12.0/functional.html#psd)